Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Conclusion

 \section{Conclusion}

-In this work, we investigate using RL to generalize LLM graph learning beyond synthetic problems.
-We use synthetic graph tasks including connectivity and shortest path, and implement the RL reward using rule-based rewards with two designs: process-based and solution-based reward, finding that process-based reward consistently outperforms solution-based reward.
-While models purely trained on synthetic problems with RL can lead to overall synthetic performance increases and partial performance increases on real-world tasks, RL on synthetic data does not provide a universal solution to all real-world tasks.
+In this work, we investigate using post-training alignment to generalize LLM graph learning beyond synthetic problems.
+We use synthetic graph tasks including connectivity and shortest path, and implement the alignment reward using rule-based rewards with two designs: process-based and solution-based reward, finding that process-based reward consistently outperforms solution-based reward.
+While models purely trained on synthetic problems with alignment can lead to overall synthetic performance increases and partial performance increases on real-world tasks, post-training alignment on synthetic data does not provide a universal solution to all real-world tasks.
 Further, we analyze the performance bottleneck of current LLMs graph reasoning, including two important caveats: failure to generalize from single-step to multi-step reasoning, and potential hallucination from single-step reasoning to multi-step reasoning.
-With the partial success of synthetic RL on real-world tasks, we believe further research is in need to fully understand the compositionality, reliability, and explainability of graph-related single-step to multi-step generalization of LLMs.
+With the partial success and important findings of synthetic alignment on real-world tasks, we believe further research is in need to fully understand the compositionality and explainability of graph-related generalization of LLMs.